 What are the symptoms of COVID-19?

-According to the CDC, a wide range of symptoms have been reported for COVID-19, ranging from mild to severe.
-Symptoms may appear from 2 to 14 days after you’re exposed to the virus.
+According to the CDC, a wide range of symptoms has been reported for COVID-19, ranging from mild to severe.
+Symptoms may appear from two to 14 days after you’re exposed to the virus.

 People with these common symptoms may have COVID-19: